About We Help The Missing

 Kimberly is a vital member who brings to us her compassion and willingness to help.

-Cheyenne is a student at Weber State University in Ogden, Utah.
-She is majoring in Criminal Justice and works full time while also interning with a CSI unit.
+Cheyenne is a graduate of Criminal Justice and Archaeology at Weber State University in Ogden, Utah.
+She is worked full time while going to college and interning with a CSI unit.
 She will be an asset to any endeavor she puts her mind to.

 Dave is the husband of Linda Wolfskill, father to two children and grandfather to several more.
 Dave is a private investigator.
 Dave graduated from Sundance High School in Wyoming.
 After leaving high school, he attended college at Sioux Falls College in Sioux Falls, South Dakota.
 He attended there to earn a degree in sociology.
 He returned to Upton, Wyoming to begin a career in law enforcement.
 Eventually, he worked for both the Crook County Sheriff and the Laramie County Sheriff.
 Dave has been a rancher throughout all of his years settling on the family ranch near Hulett, Wyoming.